Skip to content

 The Belted Galloways are gentle but hardy breed of cattle which will roam freely on the north and south moors | © Annapurna Mellor

-Grazing will improve the habitat on Brimham Moor because the cattle will:
+This grazing will improve the moorland habitat at Brimham Rocks as the cattle will:

 Findng the right balance

-The cattle will only be on site for the summer months to begin with.
+The cattle are only on site for the summer months, from mid-May to the end of October.
 The timing and intensity of the grazing may be altered as time goes on, to ensure that they are having the right impact.
-Getting the grazing levels right is going to be our biggest challenge.
+Getting the grazing levels right is our biggest challenge.

 SSSI moorland conservation